 Be sure to join us for a live webinar with a Meaningful Use Specialist to learn about how these Final Rule changes will affect your daily workflow.
 Attend a webinar »

-Your reporting period start and end date
+Step 1: Obtain your reporting period start and end date

-Practice Fusion’s 2014 Edition CMS Certification ID.
+Step 2: Obtain your Practice Fusion’s 2014 Edition CMS Certification ID.
 Refer to Practice Fusion's Meaningful Use Dashboard for your selected reporting period's Certification ID.

-Your National Plan and Provider Enumeration System (NPPES) user ID and password (the same information that’s used to log in to PECOS)
+Step 3: Obtain your National Plan and Provider Enumeration System (NPPES) user ID and password (the same information that’s used to log in to PECOS)

-Your Billing Tax Identification Number (TIN)
+Step 4: Obtain your Billing Tax Identification Number (TIN)

 Note: If you have any technical questions during the attestation process, contact CMS’ EHR Incentive Program Hotline at 1-888-734-6433.